jonhillery/jonhillery.github.io/index.md

 </div>

 For Fall 2024, I'm a TA for Math 33A Linear Algebra and Applications.
-My officer hours are TBA.
+My office hours are TBA.

 ## Featured <a href="{{ "/projects/" | relative_url }}">Projects</a>